 The traditional IRA might’ve already generated some gains by investing the contributions before it is converted into a Roth IRA.
 In this case, the account holder also needs to pay taxes for the gains, which are taxable for a traditional IRA.
 Therefore, brokerages usually suggest account holders start the conversion step immediately before the account begins generating any gains.

-Concerns for a Backdoor Roth IRA
+Backdoor Roth IRA Concerns

 A backdoor Roth IRA allows individuals with income above the maximum limit to contribute to Roth IRAs and enjoy the benefits of the type of account.
 However, the method is not always advantageous, and there are some concerns that account holders need to pay attention to.